 The Internet of things is expanding, whether it’s the opening of platforms, systems security, standardization or fundraising as that achieved by the start-up Scandit.
-Here’s the latest news from the world of IoT.
+Here’s the latest technology news in software development from the world of IoT.

 Black Hat 2018: alert on vulnerabilities of the IoT